-The Macromolecular and Interfacial Engineering research cluster takes novel materials and transforms them into solutions that can be applied in electronics, energy, medicine, commercial products, and food.
+The research cluster for Advanced Nanostructured Materials takes novel materials and transforms them into solutions that can be applied in electronics, energy, medicine, commercial products, and food.

 Experts within this cluster work on advanced functional materials, specifically with polymers, biomaterials, complex fluids, as well as nanocomposites and inorganic materials.
 Researchers are studying polymers, colloids, and inorganic materials in truly unique ways – aiming to develop novel methods to achieve high levels of control over desired properties to manipulate them for a range of beneficial uses.